Productive Disposal of Nuclear Power Plant Wastes!

 The Concept

-Now say that you would bore a standard 4" water well 100 feet deep near your house.
+Say that you would bore a standard 4" diameter water well 100 feet deep near your house.
 Inside the well casing could be any of an assortment of approaches.
 I will mention a couple.
-Say that at ground level, there is the equivalent of a "coin slot" but for a nuclear fuel pellet.
+ALL would have the bottom of the well casing SEALED so that nothing that could ever become radioactive could ever escape into the soil or groundwater.
+Say that at ground level, there is the equivalent of a "padlocked coin slot" but for a nuclear fuel pellet.
 When ONE pellet is dropped down in it, it would weave around in a labyrinth (like some giant gumball machines) (for radiation shielding purposes), before finally landing at the (closed and sealed) bottom of the well casing.
 And there it would stay, forever!
 Regarding nuclear terrorists, a single pellet is useless.
-A million pellets might be of some use, but then a whole complex re-processing system would need to be applied to increase the 235U content back up to the 4% needed for a nuclear power plant or far higher (around 90%) for a weapon.
+A million pellets might be of some commercial use, but then a whole complex re-processing system would need to be applied to increase the 235U content back up to the 4% or higher needed for a nuclear power plant or far higher (around 90%) for a weapon.
 That processing is incredibly complex, and is a main reason why all those spent fuel pellets don't get re-processed.
 (There are also political reasons).
 But a single pellet?
 It would be truly stupid for any terrorist to dig up a hundred-foot-deep well, just to try to obtain a single spent fuel pellet!

 So I am looking at a SAFE concept, one that has NO chance of aiding any terrorists!
 (Keep in mind that right now we (the US) has fields and fields of drums and other containers which are chock full of this spent fuel, in HUGE quantities!
 Also, with the pellet 100 feet down, there is NO radiation from it up where we are, since the ground absorbs any radiation coming upward.